 There’s something pretty special about a large group of people leaning in toward each other attempting to reach that pinnacle of balance, where just one bad move will cause the pieces to topple.
 It’s difficult to find this sweet spot, but worth every effort.

 Take a look at the Reflectiontab to learn some valuable discussion points to process your group’s experience, especially around the theme of relationships and teamwork.

 Practical Leadership Tips

 Although it seems obvious, it is always a good idea to remind people that they should take a quick step forward if they feel that they are going to fall, or if they are experiencing discomfort.

 Clearly, this exercise will test the physical capabilities of, and the trust within your group.
 There is also the potential for harm if you do not prepare your group appropriately with a series of lead-in activities.
-Consider a solid sequence of activities which will build the physical dexterity of your group, not to mention their aptitude for balance and trust.
+Consider a solid sequence of activities that will build the physical dexterity of your group, not to mention their aptitude for balance and trust.